Recognizing the Importance of Community Activity

-"We were, and the organization [Jack Drum Arts] still is, an organization that is totally embedded in its community, that has a long history of engagement with the community and the community trust the organization.
+"We were, and the organisation [Jack Drum Arts] still is, an organisation that is totally embedded in its community, that has a long history of engagement with the community and the community trust the organisation.
 And I think this has been really crucial to the success of the scheme in the way that we ran it."

 - Julie Ward